DevExpress-Examples/wpf-blank-dot-net-app-with-the-northwind-database/README.md

 You can use this example to create DevExpress projects and explore our features.

 This project includes the [DevExpress ThemedWindow](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.ThemedWindow) as a root element.
-Refer to the [Themes](https://docs.devexpress.com/WPF/7406/common-concepts/themes) topic for more information about custom-designed themes.
+Refer to the following topic for more information about custom-designed themes [Themes](https://docs.devexpress.com/WPF/7406/common-concepts/themes).

 To create a project and connect it to a database: